Important Personal Tax Considerations in Portugal – a Snapshot

 Options for Relocating: Permanent Residence and Temporary Residence Permits

 Applicants must make an investment of at least €300,000 in one of the investment categories required under the programme, and prove they have an annual income of at least €50,000 (which can be from pensions, overseas employment, interest on fixed deposits, or rental income from abroad).
+If the holder of a Permanent Residence Permit resides in Cyprus, this may make them eligible for Cyprus citizenship by naturalisation.

 Alternatively, a temporary residence permit can be obtained by establishing a foreign investment company (FIC).
 Through this kind of international company, work permits can be obtained for relevant employees, and residence permits for them and family members.
 Another key advantage is, again, that after residing for seven years in Cyprus, within any ten-calendar year period, third country nationals can apply for Cyprus citizenship.